Updated: June 30, 2026

 It launched the “Uncrush” campaign, featuring a girl playing the guitar and the message “Creativity cannot be crushed.”

-Samsung positioned itself as the brand that truly respects creators – all thanks to listening, understanding, and reacting to the emotional tone of the audience.
+Samsung positioned itself as the brand that truly respects creators – all thanks to listening, understanding, and reacting to the emotional tone of the audience to identify gaps competitors leave open.

 05 Prevent crises

-Last but not least, social media sentiment tracking allows you to spot potential brand crises before they fully blow up.
+Last but not least, brand sentiment tracking helps you detect reputational risks early, before they fully blow up into a crisis.

 And that’s something you can’t ignore!